 The beach is also known as Albion Beach.

 Facilities include parking, pier and amusements, slipway, promenade, kiosks, shops, restaurants, cafes and pubs nearby, beach huts, seasonal lifeguards and RNLI Shop.

-Walton-on-the-Naze Beach has been awarded a regional Seaside Award.
+Walton-on-the-Naze Beach is a Blue Flag Beach and has been awarded a regional Seaside Award.

 Walton-on-the-Naze beach,the managed left-hand side (as you look out to sea) of the pier has a dog ban between 1st May and 30th September.
 The right side of the pier allows dogs all year round.

 - Beach Water QualityWater samples are taken at regular intervals during the bathing season and at the end of the season the water quality is classified as:

 - Excellent: the highest classification meaning the water is cleanest